 Besides antibody and molecular tests, are there other ways of testing for toxoplasmosis?

+Other tests, such as an IgG avidity test, may be performed by a reference laboratory to help confirm a T. gondii infection.
 Rarely, a sample of tissue may be removed (biopsy) from an area of the body that is suspected of being infected with the Toxoplasma parasite.
 The sample may be cultured and/or stained and examined under a microscope to detect the parasite.
 These procedures are usually reserved for cases that are difficult to diagnose.